Efficient exploration of Hamiltonian parameter space for optimal control of non-Markovian open quantum systems

-\structure{In this Letter we present ...} In this Letter we present a general method to efficiently design quantum control procedures for non-Markovian problems.
+In this Letter we present a general method to efficiently design \review{classical control procedures for non-Markovian open quantum systems}.
 A crucial step is a recasting of the TEMPO method~\cite{Strathearn2018, Strathearn2019} within the framework of process tensors introduced by Pollock \textit{et al.} in Ref.~\cite{Pollock2018}.
 With the resulting process tensor TEMPO (PT-TEMPO) method~\cite{TimeEvolvingMPO} one can perform the bulk of the computation independent of the system control parameters.
 This enables us to repeatedly find the system density matrix time evolution for various sets of control parameters at very low computational cost.
-We can use this to optimize quantum control procedures with respect to any chosen aspect of the system evolution, taking full account of non-Markovian effects.
+We can use this to optimize \review{classical control procedures} with respect to any chosen aspect of the system evolution, taking full account of non-Markovian effects.
 To demonstrate this method we apply it to a quantum dot that is driven by a shaped laser pulse and strongly coupled to a super-Ohmic phonon environment (see Fig.~\ref{fig:pulse-shaper-process-tensor}a for a sketch of the experimental setup we model).
 We show that our method can explore a thirty-five dimensional space of control parameters, and find optimized pulses for state preparation in an ensemble of five qubits of differing energies.